your 3d cell

-Worried about infections?
+Are you worried about infections?
 There’s a UV-C decontamination LED to sweep the ClinoStar clean again.

-The software is intuitive and optimized for working in lab conditions (bright lights, or with surgical gloves).
+The software is intuitive and optimized for working in lab conditions (bright lights or with surgical gloves).

-It allows you to control several – or many (up to 50!) – ClinoStars simultaneously.
+With the software, it’s possible to control several – or many (up to 50!) – ClinoStars simultaneously.

 Get more information about the Control Unit

 Doc.
 Assistant Center for Oncological Research, University of Antwerpen

 “Expanding Organoids for drug screening has always been a time-consuming and labor-intensive process.

 We are astonished by how much faster organoids grow in the ClinoStar and by the ease of use for maintaining long-term cultures”.

 Department of Biology, University of Copenhagen